Five Points, Denver: Grand Marshals and Honorees

+Closure

+In 2024, the City of Denver announced that the festival would be discontinued and replaced by the Five Points Jazz Activation Fund, a grant program intended to support jazz performances and education in the neighborhood year-round.
+The city’s decision to discontinue the festival sparked a mixed response.
+While some applauded the new year-round support model, others criticized the loss of the festival.

 Transportation

 Five Points is well serviced by both bus and light rail.
 In the early 1990s, Denver's first light rail system connected the downtown business district to Five Points.
 A new transit stop was constructed at 38th and Blake in 2016 as part of the A Line.
 Nowadays Five Points is primarily served by the L Line, which was created by reworking parts of the already existing D Line.
 One of the few remaining sections of Denver metro's RTD's FasTracks expansion plan is the final 0.8 miles of the L line.
 This section would connect the L line to the A line at the 38th & Blake station and include two new stations at 33rd and Downing and 35th and Downing.